-Hi there, I'm a first-year Astrophysics PhD student at UC Santa Cruz, currently working with Professor Jonathan Fortney on studying the atmospheres of terrestrial-sized exoplanets, keeping in mind the observational constraints of upcoming telescopes such as the Thirty Meter Telescope.
-My research interests include the detection and characterization of exoplanet systems, the study of how planetary systems form and evolve, observational astrophysics, planetary science and astrobiology.
+Hi there, I'm a first-year Astrophysics PhD student at UC Santa Cruz, currently working with Professor Jonathan Fortney modeling the atmospheres of mini-Neptune to terrestrial-sized exoplanets, keeping in mind the observational constraints of upcoming telescopes such as the Thirty Meter Telescope.
+My research interests include the detection and atmospheric characterization of exoplanet systems, the study of how planetary systems form and evolve, the intersection between theoretical and observational astrophysics, cosmochemistry, planetary science and astrobiology.
 I am originally from Reston, Virginia and received my B.A. in astrophysics with honors, along with a minor in astrobiology, from Princeton University in June 2016.

 I spent the 2016-17 academic year as a research trainee at the Carnegie Institution of Washington's Department of Terrestrial Magnetism (DTM) in Washington, D.C., under the mentorship of Drs.
 Alycia Weinberger and Alan Boss.
 During my time at DTM, I performed data analysis of an unusually warm, dusty debris disk surrounding a binary star system using the SOFIA airborne observatory (Thompson et al. in prep) in addition to helping with the photometric calibrations for the Carnegie Astrometric Planet Search program, which will find exoplanets, brown dwarfs and stellar companions.